alexsax/Locality-Prior/README.md

 The LP layer is implemented as a layer in PyTorch.
 The prior should be rescaled so that the total input to each neuron is the same as before, or multiplied by K/sum(inputs).
 The network will be able to learn from this, but this will also allow smaller weights in W which will interfere with the effectiveness of the weight regularization.
 Instead, we apply a Batch Normalization layer after the LP layer.
 In the experiments, we make sure to include the BN layer in the control networks for fair comparisons.

+Note: This could probably also be implemented as a convolutional layer, too.
 ---

 ## Experiments